neilweidinger/Ascii-Art/README.md

 # Ascii-Art
-A short program written in Python using the Pillow module that takes in an image and outputs it in ASCII form.
+A short program written in Python using the Pillow module that takes in an image and outputs it in ASCII form (planning to implement a color version sometime soon).

 ## Requirements
 Tested using Python 3.7